Windows

 This means that creating a custom window or dialog typically involves creating a subclass to Frame

-as desired, and let the subclass create all child components, and listen for callbacks
+or Dialog as desired, and let the subclass create all child components, and listen for callbacks

 from them using callbacks from function pointers.